 Russia’s Other Notable Imports

-Russia is the world’s largest producer of crude oil, and it has an estimated 80 million barrels of proven oil reserves.
+Russia is the 2nd largest producer of crude oil (behind Saudi Arabia), and it has an estimated 80 million barrels of proven oil reserves.

-Mineral fuels including oil account for over 47% of Russia’s total exports
+Mineral fuels including oil account for over 61.6% of Russia’s total exports, which includes petroleum gas, coal briquettes, coal tar oil, coke, lignite, and petroleum coke.

 Iron & Steel

-Exports of iron and steel total around $14 billion annually, which makes the country the fourth-largest steel exporter and represents about 6.5% of global steel exports.
+Russia’s exports of iron and steel total around $25 billion annually, which makes the country the 5th largest steel exporter and represents about 5.7% of global steel exports.

 According to the United States Geological Survey (USGS), Australia has the most iron ore reserves by some margin, followed by Russia, China and Brazil.

-Russia is the world’s biggest wheat exporter.
-The country has been able to solidify its dominance as a result of reducing crop yields in rival countries like Australia, canada, and the United States.
+Russia is the world’s biggest wheat exporter with 23.8% market share of the $45.1 billion commodity sector.
+The country has been able to solidify its dominance as a result of reducing crop yields in rival countries like Australia, France, Canada, and the United States.

-Russia is currently ranked fifth in the world for corn exports and ships in the region of 4.5 million tonnes annually, mainly to European Union destinations.
+Russia is currently ranked 7th in the world for corn exports and ships mainly to Asian destinations like Iran, Turkey, and South Korea.

 The country is increasing its corn output and the USDA has predicted that Russia and Ukraine will surpass Argentina and Brazil as major corn exporters by 2022.